Pay 'n Save: Yard Birds

 Yard Birds was originally a surplus store started in 1947 in Centralia, Washington.
 There were also Yard Birds stores in Chehalis, Olympia, and Shelton.
 While originally selling war surplus, Yard Birds became more of a discount store with many departments, including hardware, toys, shoes and clothing, automotive, pets, sporting goods, furniture, a full-service grocery, and more.
 Yard Birds stores had a logo that featured a black bird with a yellow beak, reminiscent of the cartoon characters Heckle and Jeckle.
 In 1987, Seattle Standard sold the chain to its employees through an employee stock ownership plan.
 Rich Gillingham, co-founder of Yard Birds, died in 1992.
 The company closed one store in 1993 and closed its last two stores in 1995.

+The Chehalis store was more than 300,000 sqft and was considered, by the early owners, the largest surplus outfit on the West Coast.
+In 1971, the site became home to a 100 foot statute of a black bird that was large enough for automobiles to drive through.
+Accidentally burned down in 1976, the Yard Birds location added a replacement statue, and smaller works of the same, over the years.
+The store was the focus of a documentary, Skinny and Fatty: The Story of Yard Birds.
 The Chehalis store was converted to a vendor mall and storage space under the Yard Birds name, before closing permanently in 2022.
+Beginning in April 2024, abandoned and unclaimed inventory was removed from the building and placed in the parking lot.
+With some exceptions, items were given away for free to the public.